registrobr/rdap-client/README.md

 Install
 -------

-First of all, you will need Go installed in your machine.
-Instructions can be found in the link bellow.
+First of all, you will need **Go** and **git** installed in your machine.
+Instructions for intalling Go can be found in the link bellow.

 http://golang.org/doc/install

+You must be running Go version 1.5 or above.
+Don't forget to create the $GOPATH environment variable.

 Now just retrieve and install the project with the following command:
 ```